Created on

 Note:

 In summary, vdom-exception is in read-only mode for the ADOM database only.
-The ADOM database only allowed objects in vdom-exception to be added into firewall policy provided that the Local FortiGate has the object created.
-Else, it will not create the object for the FortiGate, and installation unable to proceed.
-On the other hand, the device database is still able to make the changes and the user will need to be cautious on the installation.
+The ADOM database only allowed objects in vdom-exception to be added to the firewall policy, provided that the Local FortiGate had the object created.
+Otherwise, it will not create the object for the FortiGate, and the installation will be unable to proceed.
+On the other hand, the device database is still able to make the changes, and the user will need to be cautious during the installation.

 Related document: